 Dosage Recommendations

 If a healthcare professional considers using Methylene Blue for its general health benefits (not specifically for treating a UTI), beginning with a low dose is crucial.
 The typical starting dose is around 0.5 mg per kg of body weight per day, which may increase incrementally if well tolerated.
-Close attention to your body's response is essential.
+Close attention to the body's response is essential.

 Monitoring and Side Effects